Skip to content

 You can sign up here

 The Pax Caledonia network is a collaboration between the Risk Management Authority and CSTPV.
 The network provides a forum for knowledge exchange and creates opportunities for multi-sector collaboration.
-It has members from a wide range of contexts working on security in Scotland including academic researchers, policymakers and practitioners.
+It has members from a wide range of contexts working on security in Scotland and internationally, including academic researchers, policymakers and practitioners.

 What to Expect from the Network